 Dr. Simon has worldwide experience in monitoring nuclear test sites for residual radioactivity (including test sites in the Marshall Islands, Johnston Island, French Polynesia, and Algeria) and at assessing historical radiation doses from nuclear weapons fallout (including Nevada, Kazakhstan, Marshall Islands, and global fallout).
 He has provided advice over many years to national and international organizations on issues related to environmental contamination from nuclear testing and the related radiation exposures.

-Dr. Simon has been a member of the National Council on Radiation Protection and Measurements for more than 10 years and is currently vice-president of the NCRP’s Program Area on Radiation Measurements and Dosimetry.
-In 2018, he completed 25 continuous years as an Associate Editor of Health Physics for 23 continuous years.
+Dr. Simon has been a member of the National Council on Radiation Protection and Measurements for more than 12 years and is currently a Scientific Vice President and Chair of the NCRP’s Program Area on Radiation Measurements and Dosimetry.
+In 2018, he completed 25 continuous years as an Associate Editor of Health Physics for 24 continuous years.